giant-consortium/cookbook/ind_geno_qc_steps.md

 The output from the Ancestry Determination is at ./output/<study_name>/Ancestry.

+Using this, the study samples - with their assigned ancestry labels - are plotted on the reference PC space using RScript ./utils/report_ancestry_predictions.Rmd.
+The generated HTML report also lists the number of samples of each ancestry, the number of unassigned samples, and shows a boxplot with the distribution of ancestry prediction confidence.

 #### Step 8: Ancestry-Specific PCA

-    _Reference: Step8_GenerateAncestrySpecificPCA.sh_
+    _Reference: Step8_AncestrySpecificPCA.sh_

 For each ancestry group, we calculate the PCs, which will be passed as covariates during ancestry-specific analyses.

 1. For each predicted ancestry, filter the study dataset to individuals with the predicted ancestry (with a confidence >= 80%).

-## TO-DO##: Check that low-confidence predictions are excluded

 2. Project the filtered study dataset onto the reference PCA space.

 The output from the PCA Analysis is at ./output/<study_name>/PCA

+For visual verification, for each ancestry, the PCs calculated for the set of samples belonging to that ancestry are again plotted onto the reference PCA space.
+This is NOT DONE for the unassigned samples (since PCA was not re-done).

 #### Step 9: Clean Up

     _Reference: CleanUp.sh_

-In this step, log the file lists, remove the .bed/.bim/.fam files for the study, remove binaries, and zip or tar the output files for an easier upload as required.
+In this step, log the file lists, remove the .bed/.bim/.fam files for the study, remove binaries, convert the HTML reports to equivalent PDFs and create a combined PDF report from all the intermediate steps.

-## TO-DO##: Discuss what to keep and what to remove at this stage
+> **Note:** All HTML reports generated by the pipeline use the stylesheet `./utils/qc_report_style.css` for consistent formatting and appearance.